Carmelitu/Carmelitu/README.md

 - 🐩 Why Carmelo?
 Well, he is my dog :)
 - 🌊 I live in Mar del Plata, Argentina.
 A beatiful city to be sure.
 - 👀 I am interested in learning how to be a backend developer.
 I really like to understand the logic of things and that's why I love puzzles.
-- 💎 In 2021, I discovered that programming what I want to do and what I want to live for.
+- 💎 In 2021, I discovered that programming is what I want to do and what I want to live for.
 I don't think there are words to describe how much I like it, it is a feeling that you know it instantly.

 ## Where I study 📖
 - 👩‍🎓 I started studying Programming at the UTN - Mar del Plata in 2021.
 I finished the first semester with all the subjects passed and an average of 9.6/10.